tuna-einstein/punya/README.md

 From the gradle task console, run appengineStop

 # To see all the tasks
-gradlew tasks
+./gradlew tasks

 # Running the Local Dev Server
-gradlew appengineRun
+./gradlew appengineRun

 # To stop the server
-gradlew appengineStop
+./gradlew appengineStop

 # Deploying to App Engine
-gradlew appengineUpdate
+./gradlew appengineUpdate

+# Hot reloading
+./gradlew appengineExplodeApp

 # More detials
 https://github.com/GoogleCloudPlatform/gradle-appengine-plugin

-# When you want to reload classes do a "./gradlew customReload" it will pull any changes you made
-# in to your classes and your webapp files (html/css/js and excluding the WEB-INF dir).
-gradlew customReload